 Now that our media is digital, it is possible to send it around our home like never before.
 Consider that there is digital cable and satellite, digital broadcast TV, DVDs and CDs.
 Electronics designers are in search of ways to move large amounts of high definition video to several TVs and computers at the same time, as well as playing video games without hesitation (latency).

 Increased speed capabilities of routers, wireless dongles and power-line adapters are one step.
 Technologies like the Sigma Design G.hn chips, which could be built into network home theater components, purport speeds over 1 Gb/s (one gigabyte per second).
 Other solutions to connect your devices include WHDI, HDBaseT and Intel's WiDi.

-Whichever technologies are adopted, we can be sure that streaming high definition 3D video will be easy, smooth and frustration free in the future.
+Whichever technologies become mainstream, we can be sure that streaming high definition 3D, or possibly even 4K video will be easy, smooth and frustration free in the future.